-This blog itself is a Ruby of Rails app that I've developed to serve as my home base on the web.
+This Blog itself is a Ruby on Rails app that I've developed to serve as my home base on the web.
 The admin side is a content management system that allows the creation of Portfolios with additional items attached to them.
-Both blog posts and portfolios can be visible at my discretion, and blogs can even be released at a predefined time.
+Both Blog Posts and Portfolios can be visible at my discretion, and Blogs can even be released at a predefined time.
 The comment system is nested recursively, allowing comments respond to other comments.
-Images are uploaded to S3 with paperclip.
-I deploy the blog using Capistrano to an EC2 on AWS
+Images are uploaded to S3 with Paperclip.
+I deploy the Blog using Capistrano to an EC2 on AWS

 Ruby on Rails | S3 | PostgreSQL | HTML/SASS | Bootstrap